 Small things can have large effects.

-Skeptics often times tell us that Carbon Dioxide levels are too small to have any effect on the climate.
+Skeptics often times tell us that Carbon Dioxide levels in our atmosphere, compared to the other gases, are too small to have any effect on the climate.
 The assumption is that small amounts of anything cannot have a meaningful impact.
 Common sense proves that assumption wrong since there are many substances that can affect you even in small amounts.

 Imagine that a doctor prescribes some medication and you are supposed to take one capsule a day.
 That one capsule is very small in size when compared to your body but its effect on your body is what matters, not its size.